 The first stage of the rally sails from Las Palmas de Gran Canaria to Mindelo Marina, São Vicente, a distance of approximately 850nm taking between 5 and 7 days for a 12m (40’) cruising boat.
-Following the 3 to 5 day stopover, yachts can choose to sail to either Rodney Bay, Saint Lucia or Blue Lagoon, St. Vincent.
+Following the 4 to 6 day stopover, yachts to sail to Port Louis Marina, Grenada.
 The passage to the Caribbean is approximately 2150nm, and will take 12 to 16 days.

 Crossing the Atlantic from the Canaries via Cape Verde enables boats make the most of the north east trade winds; their latitude at 16º50’N is right in the path of the trade winds, promising a great sail to the Caribbean and a warm welcome awaiting your arrival.

 |25 October|| Rally office opens in Las Palmas|

 | Last date for arrivals in Las Palmas|

 |5 Nov||Start of Gran Canaria - Sao Vicente leg (865nm)|

 12:45 - Multihull start / 13:00 Monohull start

 |10-12 Nov||Arrival in Mindelo, Sao Vicente (Marina Mindelo)|

 |29 Nov-4 Dec||Arrival in Camper & Nicholsons Port Louis Marina, Grenada|